oVirt/ovirt-site/source/feature/detailedquota.html.md

 Quota will have a threshold configured to alert when the Quota is about to be full.
 The threshold will be configured for the Administrator and for the User.
-The default value for the Adminstrator is 60% and the Users will be 75%.
+The default value Administrators is 60% regular users is 75%.
 When Quota reaches the threshold limit, an audit log notification should be performed to the Administrator or the User.

 *   User audit log should be: